• Skip to main content

 If you'd like to cut this recipe in half, it's easy enough to do.

-That said because this delicious beef stew does freeze so well, making up a big batch and keeping it tucked away in the freezer for hearty winter meals is a great way to go!
+However, because this delicious beef stew does freeze so well, making up a big batch and keeping it portioned and tucked away in the freezer for hearty winter meals is a great way to go!

 How to reheat this beef stew from frozen?